 Breaking Your Child's Thumb Sucking Habit

 Thumb sucking in young children is a normal response to anxiety and stress.
-Still, this behavior should decrease by ages 2-4 and stop by age 5.
-Many children are slow to break the habit, which can lead to anxiety for parents.
-Is it worth the stress to break the thumb sucking habit?
-Yes, because long-term thumb sucking can cause chewing difficulties, speech abnormalities, and dental problems.
+Still, this behavior should decrease by ages 2 to 4.
+Thumb sucking should stop by age 5.
+Many children are slow to break the habit.
+Still, it is important that they do.
+Long-term thumb sucking can cause problems with speech, chewing, and the jaw and teeth.

 Effects on the Jawbone

 The longer and harder a child sucks his or her thumb the more problems it can cause.
 Regular, strong thumb sucking can: